 ALL Results Content Group

-Previously on SS360: all content groups were mutually exclusive, in other words, when splitting your content into categories (News, Products, PDFs, etc.), every page or document could only be assigned to one group.
+Previously on SS360: all result groups were mutually exclusive, in other words, when splitting your content into categories (News, Products, PDFs, etc.), every page or document could only be assigned to one group.

 Now: you can show an aggregated "All results" group as well.
 Make sure to organize your content groups as tabs and set the showAllResultsTab parameter of your ss360Config code to true if you'd like to use it.